datairahub/politicsdb-api/README.md

 ### Enrich senators data using profile detail page

 Enrich spanish senators data using the detail page of each senator.
-The following data are obtained:
+The following data is fetched:

 ```
 Person: